18 results found

 AbstractChanges in societal logics often leave firms’ policies and practices out of step.
 Yet when firms introduce a change that brings in a new societal logic, employees may resist, even though they personally value the change, because the incoming logic conflicts with existing organizational logics.
 How can change agents handle logic-based resistance to an organizational initiative that introduces a new logic?
 We studied elite law firms that introduced a new role into their traditional up-or-out career path in response to associates’ anonymously expressed desire for better work–life balance, which associates resisted because expressing family concerns was illegitimate within the firms.
 Change agents responded to three forms of resisters’ logic-based concerns—irreconcilability, ambiguity, and contradiction—with three tailored responses—redirecting, reinforcing, and reassuring—using contextually legitimate logic elements.
 Over time logic elements of each concern–response pair harmonized to enable individuals to enact their logics seamlessly and organizations to update the existing logic settlement to assimilate the societal change.
 We demonstrate that the way available logics are accessed and activated between pluralistic change agents and resisters can enable logic settlements to be updated in response to societal change.
 We draw insights about how logics do or do not constrain agency.Keywords intra-individual plurality, resistance to change, logic settlements, work–family and careers, professions

-In this chapter we focus on the role of power associated with micro-foundations of organizational hybridity.
-We develop a framework that illuminates how key sources of power based on Buchanan and Badham (2008) and French and Raven (1959) manifest at the level of everyday work practices.
-Using this framework, we draw on existing studies concerninghybridity in professional organizations to illustrate how different forms of power come into play when actors guided by different logicsengage inday to day professional work.
-Overall, we suggest that more attention to how micro level actors use different forms of power to support, hamper or alter different mechanisms to manage tensions among competing logicsin everyday work is critical to improving our understanding about the microfoundations of institutionalism.
+In this chapter the authors focus on the role of power associated with microfoundations of organizational hybridity.
+They develop a framework that illuminates how key sources of power based on Buchanan and Badham (2008) and French and Raven (1959) manifest at the level of everyday work practices.
+Using this framework, they draw on existing studies concerning hybridity in professional organizations to illustrate how different forms of power come into play when actors guided by different logics engage in day-to-day professional work.
+Overall, the authors suggest that more attention to how micro-level actors use different forms of power to support, hamper, or alter different mechanisms to manage tensions among competing logics in everyday work is critical to improving our understanding about the microfoundations of institutionalism.